Overview

 Buildings

-Source: ODYSSEEEnergy consumption for households has increased by 6.9% over the period 2000-2021.
+Energy consumption for households has decreased by 3.6% over the period 2000-2022.
 Two main drivers contributed to increase the energy consumption: more dwellings and larger homes.
-On the other hand, energy savings are the largest driver for a decrease in the households' energy consumption.
+On the other hand, energy savings are the largest contributor to the decrease in the households' energy consumption.

 Table 2: Sample of policies and measures implemented in the building sector